 How can Didomi help?

 At Didomi we believe in the power of information: we are convinced that users who are well informed, make the right choices.
-This is why we create bespoke CMPs that inform users and allow for clear positive actions of consent, taking into consideration GDPR and DPC guidelines.
+This is why we create bespoke Consent Management Platforms (CMP) that inform users and allow for clear positive actions of consent, taking into consideration GDPR and DPC guidelines.